Accreditation

 Statement of Accreditation

 Turner Theological Seminary is authorized by the Georgia Nonpublic postsecondary education commission to offer degrees in theology, divinity, religious education and ministerial training under Georgia statutes that exempt religious colleges and seminaries.
-Turner currently only offers online Masters programs to Georgia residents.
-Continuing education, non degree certificate programs are offered to nonresidents and international students online.
-See Certificate Programs for further information.
+Turner currently only offers a hybrid master's program to Georgia residents.
+Continuing education, non-degree certificate programs are offered to nonresidents and international students online.

-Turner Theological Seminary (TTS) is currently unaccredited but is seeking accreditation through the Transnational Association of Christian Colleges and Schools (TRACS), the Association of Theological Schools in the United States and Canada (ATS) and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)
+Turner Theological Seminary (TTS) is currently seeking application for accreditation with the Association of Theological Schools in the United States and Canada (ATS) and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) showcasing commitment to academic excellence and independence.

 Overview of our Faith and Historical Journey & Milestones